 implement trade compliance as well.

-Automated trade compliance screening helps manufacturers comply with
+Automated trade compliance software helps manufacturers comply with

 these supplier requirements.
 As a result, this helps to maintain

 The potential for money laundering and terrorist financing are major